 Sue Kessler is a New York based theater artist and producer.
 After attending Skidmore College, she became a member of the experimental theater company, Fovea Floods, and served as Company Manager for five years.
 In addition to her producing credits with the company, Sue also performed, directed, and composed music throughout Fovea Floods’ ten year career.

 Sue is the director of the Theater Management program at Skidmore College, serves as Associate Chair of the Theater Department, and is the Co-Chair of the Saratoga Springs Arts Commission.
-Sue has been a guest speaker at Carnegie Mellon’s MFA directing program, The Orchard Project, and Henry Street Settlement, and served on various arts panels for organizations such as The Brooklyn Arts Council and The Public Theater’s Under the Radar Festival.
+Sue has been a guest speaker at Bard College, Carnegie Mellon’s MFA directing program, The Orchard Project, and Henry Street Settlement, and served on various arts panels for organizations such as The Brooklyn Arts Council and The Public Theater’s Under the Radar Festival.